Impressment: British North America

 The Royal Navy extended the reach of its press gangs into coastal areas of British North America by the early 19th century.
 In response, sailors and residents fought back with a range of tactics.
 They sometimes reacted violently.
 The riots in St John's in 1794 and Halifax in 1805 led to a prohibition on impressment on shore for much of the Napoleonic Wars.
 The protest came from a wide swath of the urban community, including elites, rather than just sailors, and had a lasting negative impact on civil–military relations in what became Canada.
 The local communities did not encourage their young men to volunteer for Royal Navy service.

+In Bermuda, which US independence was to elevate to an Imperial fortress, and which would replace Halifax as the home base of the North America Station, the navy spared Bermudian seamen from impressment, before and after US independence, due to the tiny colony's complete reliance on its seamen (most of whom turned their hands to privateering in wartime).
+HMS Whiting, notorious in the Maritimes for impressing locals, was built in Bermuda and had a Bermudian officer.

 France

 Beginning in 1681, France used a form of conscription to man her navy.
 Known as Inscription Maritime, it obliged all seamen to be registered with the state so they could be called up when required.
 Both the registration and turning up when requested were compulsory and the system relied on violence just as much as impressment did in Britain.
 The public however, were not as disgusted by the idea of forced recruitment as their British counterparts; France had always operated conscription in its armies and therefore a similar arrangement for the navy was of no consequence.
 The scheme was not a success; France had approximately 60,000 seamen registered in 1792 while the British had twice that number in service.

 France also operated a corps of regulars comprising long serving seamen trained in gunnery.
 The Corps d'Artllerie de la Marine would also guard dockyards and naval bases when the country was at peace.
 It was disbanded in 1793 by the revolutionary government, who considered it elitist.

 The French method of manning the navy was ineffective, partly due to the lack of growth in the French marine population.
 The French navy was prevented from fully mobilising because of this throughout the Seven Years' War and the problem was exacerbated by sailors being taken prisoner or being killed in action.
 In 1756 alone, the British took approximately 7,000 French seamen captive.
-In 1808, the Inscripton Maritime was extended to include caulkers and carpenters.
+In 1808, the Inscription Maritime was extended to include caulkers and carpenters.